huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 Here are some practical insights, which help you get started using `GPT-Neo` and the 🤗 Accelerated Inference API.

-Since `GPT-Neo` (2.7B) is about 60x smaller than `GPT-3` (175B), it does not generalize so well to zero-shot problems and needs 3-4 examples to achieve good results.
+Since `GPT-Neo` (2.7B) is about 60x smaller than `GPT-3` (175B), it does not generalize as well to zero-shot problems and needs 3-4 examples to achieve good results.
 When you provide more examples `GPT-Neo` understands the task and takes the `end_sequence` into account, which allows us to control the generated text pretty well.

 ![insights-benefit-of-examples](assets/22_few_shot_learning_gpt_neo_and_inference_api/insights-benefit-of-examples.png)